Proto-Villanovan culture: Settlements

+Protovillanovan settlements were usually of small dimensions, built on well-defended heights (such as hills), and were often circumscribed by artificial fortifications.
+Some settlements housed relatively small communities (50–100 individuals); it has been estimated that in central Tyrrhenian Italy the average settlement area covered 40,000–50,000 square meters, with 300–500 inhabitants.
+Larger settlements (500–1,000 individuals) also existed, likely exercising a form of hegemony over smaller centers.

 The proto-Villanovan culture was part of the central European Urnfield culture system.
 The similarity, in particular, has been noted with the regional groups of Bavaria-Upper Austria and of the middle-Danube.
 Furthermore, the Proto-Villanovan culture shows affinities with both the Lusatian and Canegrate cultures.
 Another hypothesis, however, is that it was a derivation from the previous Terramare culture of the Po Valley.
 The burial characteristics relate the Proto-Villanovan culture to the Central European Urnfield culture and Celtic Hallstatt culture that succeeded it.
 It is not possible to tell these apart in their earlier stages.
-Various authors, such as Marija Gimbutas, associated this culture with the arrival, or the spread, of the proto-Italics into the Italian peninsula.
+Various authors, such as Marija Gimbutas, associated this culture with the arrival, or the spread, of the proto-Italics into the Italian Peninsula.

 Proto-Villanovan sites are present all over the Italian peninsula, mostly in the northern-central part but also, to a lesser degree, in Southern Italy and eastern Sicily.
 Among the most important of these sites are: Frattesina (Veneto), Bismantova and Ripa Calbana (Emilia-Romagna), Cetona and Saturnia (Tuscany), Monti della Tolfa (Lazio), Pianello di Genga and Ancona (Marche), Ortucchio (Abruzzo), Timmari (Basilicata), Canosa (Apulia), Tropea (Calabria), and Milazzo (Sicily).

-Settlements, usually of small dimensions, were generally built on hills and circumscribed with fortifications.
-The economy was mostly based on agro-pastoral activities, metallurgy, and trades.